Hy4ri/Documentation/waydroid.md

 3. Use the string of numbers printed by the command to register the device on your Google Account at [GooglePlay](https://www.google.com/android/uncertified)

-4.Give the Google services some minutes to reflect the change, then restart waydroid
+4. Give the Google services some minutes to reflect the change, then restart waydroid